Mohammad-Nayef/Hotel-Booking/README.md

 ## Features:
 - User login and register functionalities.
-- Global search funtionality for finding hotels by hotel name, hotel description, room type, city name and other properties with text fields.
+- Global search functionality for finding hotels by hotel name, hotel description, room type, city name and other properties with text fields.
 - Managing images and thumbnails for cities, hotels and rooms.
 - Show popular cities which are the most visited ones.
 - Email sending service that sends an email to the user when the user creates a booking containing all of the needed information like total price, exact location for the hotel on the map and other details.